asdf101221/ccCache/README.md

 # ccCache
-With timing, true deletion, support for a large number of events, using a simple JAVA memory cache
+Caches designed for communication and auditing JAVA memory cache
 Summary
 When you need to fast release of object in catch.
 You can use this cache. specialty list:
 1、When the cache expired ,we will clean it now.
-2、Sup
+2、Support for remove and expired events

 How to build the project?
 run